lyorig/Halcyon/README.md

-# Made with precision.<br>Made with elegance.<br>Made with Halcyon.<br>
-Or, at least, that's the vision.
+# HalodaQuest

-This is nothing more than a hobby project of mine, on which I intend to practice various OOP idioms and good coding practices in general.
-Don't expect anything exceptional.
+This is nothing more than a hobby project of mine, on which I intend to practice various C++ idioms and good coding practices in general, along with CMake and Git.

+## Made with Halcyon

+Included are several independent libraries.
+- **Halcyon**
+A C++ SDL wrapper, focused on speed and ease of usage.
+- **lyoSTL**
+Various classes and types that enhance and simplify coding.
+- **lyoECS**
+An Entity-Component System, features both static and dynamic variants.